rnewt6926/Ingram/avxportal_testing.md

 * `Backup Configuration`
   * Works as expected
   * Creating, Restoring, Comparing and Managing backups is straight forward
+  * Fetch config needed after any configuration change?
+  * After adding device it remains on device details... should go to inventory list.

 ## F5 Big-IP System